 - 1. In the navigation pane, open Systems Management > Servers, and click the managed system on which the logical partition is located. - 2.
 In the contents pane, select the logical partition for which you want to change the Active Memory Expansion factor. - 3.
 From the Tasks menu, select Dynamic Logical Partitioning > Memory > Add or Remove.
 The Add/Remove Memory Resources window is displayed. - 4.
-In the Active Memory Expansion field, enter a value between 1.00 and 10.00.
+In the Active Memory Expansion field, enter a value between 1.00 and 10.00. - 5.
+Click OK.

-When you enable Active Memory Expansion for an AIX logical partition, you increase the memory capacity of the logical partition without assigning more memory to it.
+"Active Memory Expansion for AIX logical partitions" on page 46 When you enable Active Memory Expansion for an AIX logical partition, you increase the memory capacity of the logical partition without assigning more memory to it.
 The operating system compresses a portion of the memory that the logical partition uses.
-This compression creates space for more data and expanding the memory capacity of the logical partition.
+This compression creates space for more data and